Islands near Seoul, South Korea

 Duration from Seoul: 2 to 2.5 hours

-7. Ganghwado – numerous photogenic cafes
+7. Ganghwado – Numerous photogenic cafes

-Image credit: @paguasoo
+Image credit: @sompicgram

 Ganghwado’s calm waters, pristine beaches, and rolling hills are the picture of tranquility – a casual walk by the water’s shore will no doubt wash your stresses away.

-Image credit: @yoonhee2967
+Image credit: Rufusstory

 Image credit: @kim_buyong92